-where $\eta_{\rm{s}}>0$ is the strong $h$-convergence rate, and $C_{\rm{s}}>0$ is a constant independent of $h$. \end{asu} In the inexact sampling case, an additional term ${-\gamma/\eta_{\rm{w}}}$ is added to the exponent of $TOL$ in the total computational work of the MC, QMC, rQMC, DLMC, and rDLQMC estimators \cite{Bec18,Bar23}, which is motivated by the EIG application.
+where $\eta_{\rm{w}}>0$ is the weak $h$-convergence rate, and $C_{\rm{w}}>0$ is a constant independent of $h$.
+The work of evaluating $g_{h}$ is assumed to be of order $\cl{O}(h^{-\gamma})$, for $\gamma > 0$ uniformly in $[0,1]^d$. \end{asu} In the inexact sampling case, an additional term ${-\gamma/\eta_{\rm{w}}}$ is added to the exponent of $TOL$ in the total computational work of the MC, QMC, rQMC, DLMC, and rDLQMC estimators \cite{Bec18,Bar23}, which is motivated by the EIG application.
 Note that only the inner integrand in the nested setting is assumed to require discretization throughout this work.
 The work \cite{Bec20} proposed an MLMC estimator for nested integration applied to the EIG, where the data generation involves approximating a PDE via the FEM.
 The accuracy level in the error bound proposed in this work was determined by the inner number of samples and the discretization parameter of the FEM.
 However, the total computational work is then bounded for a fixed inner number of samples as $\cl{O}(TOL^{-2})$ for large and intermediate error tolerances $TOL>0$, and $\cl{O}(TOL^{-3})$ asymptotically as $TOL\to 0$.
-This change in complexity regime is due to the effects of Laplace-based importance sampling used in this estimator, which renders just one inner sample sufficient for $TOL$ large enough. \begin{rmk}[Laplace-based importance sampling] Laplace-based importance sampling is an efficient variance reduction technique for EIG estimation \cite{Lon13, Bec18, Bec20, Bar23}.
+This change in complexity regime is due to the effects of Laplace-based importance sampling used in this estimator, which renders just one inner sample sufficient for $TOL$ large enough. \begin{rmk}[Laplace-based importance sampling] Laplace-based importance sampling is an efficient variance reduction technique for EIG estimation \cite{Lon13, Bec18, Bec20}.
 However, combining this method with multilevel strategies and especially with rQMC methods is nontrivial \cite{Ouy23}.
 Thus, we leave the study of this method for future work. \end{rmk}